Coast Guard searching Gulf after man reported missing from Carnival cruise ship

 The Carnival Glory departed New Orleans on Sunday.
 The ship is proceeding to Montego Bay, Jamaica, and is expected to arrive there Wednesday.
 The ship is also expected to make stops in Grand Cayman and Cozumel.

-The Carnival spokesperson said that the missing man's family is being supported by the company's care team.
+The Carnival spokesperson said that Barnett's family is being supported by the company's care team.

 According to Carnival's website, the Carnival Glory can hold 2,980 passengers and 1,150 crew members.
 The ship has 14 decks and is 952 feet long.